replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes an issue that causes images garbage collection in embedded clusters to remove images outside of the application's dedicated registry namespace.
 * Fixes an issue where automated installs using the CLI were not propagating license and preflight errors to the user. **
 * Fixes an issue where `kubectl kots reset-password` will force the password change by deleting all the user sessions. **
+* Fixes an issue where a newer version may not have a Deploy button after configuration for currently deployed version is updated.

 ## 1.69.1